Pansa Vosbein: Collaborations with Pattranite Limpatiyakorn

 Pansa signed with GMMTV with her first work being the sapphic role of Ink in the series Bad Buddy (2021), with Pattranite Limpatiyakorn starring as Pa, her love interest.
 The series received positive reviews and was popular on the internet with the hashtag "#อิ๊งภา" ("#InkPa") trending on social media.
-Pansa and Pattranite continued their collaborations in sapphic series, including Vice Versa (2022), Magic of Zero (2022), 23.5 (2024), Whale Store xoxo (2025), and the upcoming Girl Rules.
-Their partnership led to them holding fanmeetings and tours and participating in several events together, including the 2nd WTW Global Woman Summit held in Shanghai, China, on 27 July 2024, and their own concert in Bangkok, Thailand, on 1 December 2024.
+Pansa and Pattranite continued their collaborations in sapphic series, including Vice Versa (2022), Magic of Zero (2022), 23.5 (2024), Whale Store xoxo (2025), and Girl Rules (2026).
+Their partnership led to them holding fanmeeting tours across Asia and participating in several events together, including the 2nd WTW Global Woman Summit held in Shanghai, China, on 27 July 2024, and their own concert in Bangkok, Thailand, on 1 December 2024.

 Other works

 In 2021, Pansa also starred in F4 Thailand: Boys Over Flowers, a Thai adaptation of the Japanese shōjo manga Boys Over Flowers, as Lita, fiancée of Thyme (played by Vachirawit Chivaaree).

+In March 2025, Pansa made her first Fashion Week appearance at Saint Laurent's Fall/Winter 2025 fashion show at Paris Fashion Week.
+For the Spring/Summer 2026 season, global influencer marketing company Lefty reported that Pansa generated $5.09 million in Earned Media Value (EMV) with 20.4% engagement rate for her collaborations with Calvin Klein at New York Fashion Week and with Loewe at Paris Fashion Week.
+This made her the top fashion influencer for Loewe and ranked her 4th in the Top Thai Influencers of Women’s Fashion Week Spring/Summer 2026 on Instagram list.

+In January 2026, Pansa was named a brand ambassador for Yves Saint Laurent (YSL) by creative director Anthony Vaccarello.
+According to Lefty, Pansa ranked first as the top talent during New York Fashion Week for her appearance of Calvin Klein's Fall/Winter 2026 show, generating $7.8 million EMV with 36% engagement rate, with Calvin Klein also being the top brand with $23.9 million in EMV.